matijakolaric-com/django-music-publisher/docs/manual_useradmin.rst

    Change User view

 .. note::
-    Passwords are not visible, and if a superuser must change a password for another user, ``this form`` link in the password field must be used.
+    Passwords are not visible, and not saved in plaintext.
+    To change a password for another user, use ``this form`` link.

 ``Staff status`` has to be set for all users of Django-Music-Publisher, and they have to be assigned to an appropriate permission group.
 Two